awsdocs/elb-network-load-balancers-user-guide/doc_source/target-group-register-targets.md

 When you register EC2 instances as targets, you must ensure that the security groups for these instances allow traffic on both the listener port and the health check port\.

 **Limits**
 + Network Load Balancers do not have associated security groups\.
 Therefore, the security groups for your targets must use IP addresses to allow traffic from the load balancer\.
 + You cannot allow traffic from clients to targets through the load balancer using the security groups for the clients in the security groups for the targets\.
+Use the client CIDR blocks in the target security groups instead\.

 **Recommended Rules**